Air Fryer Recipe

 Method

-1. Cut the tops off the bell peppers and remove the seeds and membranes.
-Lightly brush the peppers with olive oil and set aside.
+1. Slice the tops off the bell peppers, then remove the seeds and membranes.
+Brush the peppers lightly with olive oil and set them aside.

-2. In a skillet, heat olive oil over medium heat.
-Add onions and garlic, sauté until translucent.
+2. Heat olive oil in a skillet over a medium heat.
+Add the onions and garlic, and sauté until softened and translucent.

-3. Add the chopped chorizo and cook until it starts to release its oils and become crispy.
+3. Add the chopped chorizo and cook until it begins to release its oils and turn crisp.

-4. Remove the skillet from heat and stir in the grated Manchego cheese.
-If using, add the cooked rice.
+4. Take the skillet off the heat and stir in the grated Manchego cheese.
+Add the cooked rice, if using.
 Season with salt and black pepper.

-5. Evenly distribute the chorizo mixture into each pepper, ensuring not to overfill.
+5. Spoon the chorizo mixture evenly into each pepper, taking care not to overfill them.

 6. Preheat the air fryer to 180°C (356°F) for about 3 minutes.

-7. Place the stuffed peppers in the air fryer basket.
-Cook for 15-20 minutes or until the peppers are tender and the tops are slightly charred.
+7. Set the stuffed peppers in the air fryer basket.
+Cook for 15-20 minutes, or until the peppers are tender and the tops are lightly charred.

-8. Allow the stuffed peppers to cool for a couple of minutes before serving.
-Garnish with freshly chopped parsley.
+8. Leave the stuffed peppers to cool for a couple of minutes before serving.
+Finish with freshly chopped parsley.

 Why this works in an air fryer